-In this paper we take the view that trade agreements are highly incomplete contracts.
-Contractual incompleteness is particularly severe for agreements that regulate complex policies, such as product standards.
-Focusing on the case of product standards, we examine two potential remedies to the problem of contractual incompleteness.
-First, we consider a dispute settlement procedure (DSP) that provides arbitration in states of the world that are not covered by the ex ante agreement.
+We propose a theory of international agreements on product standards.
+The key feature of the model is that agreements are viewed as incomplete contracts.
+In particular, these do not specify standards for products that may arise in the future.
+One potential remedy to contractual incompleteness is a dispute settlement procedure (DSP) that provides arbitration in states of the world that are not covered by the ex ante agreement.
 We identify conditions under which a DSP can provide ex-ante efficiency gains, and examine how these gains depend on the fundamentals of the problem.
-A second potential remedy to contractual incompleteness is given by rigid rules, i.e. rules that are not product-specific.
-We show that the national treatment rule is the only rule of this kind that increases ex ante efficiency for any probability distribution over potential products.
-Finally we show that, under some plausible conditions, the optimal ex-ante agreement is structured in three parts: (i) a set of clauses that specify standards for existing products; (ii) a rigid national treatment rule, and (iii) a dispute settlement procedure.
-Although the model focuses on the case of product standards, the analysis suggests a more general theory of international trade institutions.
+Another potential remedy to contractual incompleteness is given by rigid rules, i.e. rules that are not product-specific.
+We argue that the nondiscrimination rule is the only rule of this kind that increases ex ante efficiency for any probability distribution over potential products.
+Finally we show that, under relatively weak conditions, the optimal ex-ante agreement is structured in three parts: (i) a set of clauses that specify standards for existing products; (ii) a rigid nondiscrimination rule, and (iii) a dispute settlement procedure.
+Although the model focuses on the case of product standards, the analysis suggests a more general incomplete-contracting theory of trade agreements.

-^{}We thank Kyle Bagwell, Gene Grossman, John McLaren and Robert Staiger for very helpful comments and discussions.
-We also thank the participants in seminars at Duke University, the University of Maryland and the University of Wisconsin-Madison for their feedback.
-Giovanni Maggi acknowledges financial support from the National Science Foundation.
+^{}We thank Pol Antras, Kyle Bagwell, Gene Grossman, John McLaren, Petros Mavroidis, Robert Staiger, Scott Taylor and the participants in seminars at various institutions for very helpful comments and discussions.
+Giovanni Maggi acknowledges financial support from the National Science Foundation and thanks Bocconi University and PUC, Rio de Janeiro, for their hospitality.